STARTING SATURDAY, MAY 22 at the 5PM VIGIL (PENTECOST)

 • The center doors leading to the narthex will open 30 minutes prior to the start of Mass.
 NOTE: The side doors will not be open for entry access.

-• There is to be no physical contact between households, such as the Sign of Peace or hand-holding during the Lord’s Prayer.
+• There is to be no physical contact between separate households, such as the Sign of Peace or hand-holding during the Lord’s Prayer.

 • After the final blessing, parishioners must remain in their pew until dismissed.

 • Clergy will not shake hands in the narthex or front plaza.
-They will wave as you exit.

 Church Cleaning Procedures